 • pdb\by\pocket: Directory containing PDB files for fragments that comprise each pocket.
 For example, pocket\all\8\site\12\10\1.pdb indicates pocket 8 contains a fragment from site 12 and that fragment is fragment 10.
 1 indicates that it is the first copy of fragment 10 in that pocket.
-REMARK includes the LGFE scores, the B-factor column includes the GFE score for each atom, and the final column is the SILCS atom type.
+In each PDB file, the REMARK entry includes the LGFE scores, the B-factor column includes the GFE score for each atom, and the final column lists the SILCS atom type.